|Chris Gilbert – top||Rob Russell||Dave Godden||Andrew Britton||Mike Watson|

 “You will be remembered for the enduring gift of music and the legacy of your instruments; for your easy company, intelligence and wit; and for your great depth of knowledge and practical skills.
 These memories are magnificent hallmarks of who you were.
 A very special life and such a treasured friend.”

-This email was received in July 2020:
+The following mail was received in July 2020:

 Dear Sir or Madam,